Policies and Procedures

 Notices about library materials are sent to MSU the email addresses of students, faculty, and staff.
 All borrowers must assure that email from msu.edu is not diverted to spam quarantine files.

-Checked-out material may be recalled at anytime if requested by another borrower.
+Checked-out material may be recalled at anytime.
 Recalled material must be returned by the new due date to avoid fines.
 To prevent recall fines while away from MSU (breaks between semesters, vacation, sabbatical, university business, etc.), material should be returned before leaving or arrangements made for someone to check your mail for notices, have access to your checked out material, and return recalled items.

 Library material must be renewed in order to extend the due date; renewals are not automatic.
 Borrowers may renew eligible material up to five times online at Your Library Account— phone renewals are not possible.